ffortefct/observability/README.md

 ### Istio Gateway

 Kibana and Grafana can be exposed with an Istio Gateway by setting `istio.kibana.enabled`, `istio.grafana.enabled` to true and specify both the gateway and destination host.
-The host, port and path should point to the respective service and match their configs (see the `values.yaml` file to know more).
+The host, port and path should point to the respective service to match their configs.

 Besides that, you need to uncomment the following parts and set `<destination-host>` with the same host as in `istio.destinationHost`: